Chisme: Heterogeneity-Aware Gossip Learning: Experiments

-The FEMNIST~\cite{caldas2018leaf} dataset represents a real-world, distributed version of MNIST -- a standard handwritten digit dataset -- with a natural level of incongruence between clients' data distributions, where each client's dataset contains the samples of a different real-world client.
-To observe performance in extreme heterogeneity, we also include a modified MNIST dataset in which we introduce artificial heterogeneity among clients' data via \textit{label-swapping} (as done in other differentiated FL experiments~\cite{sattler2020cfl, castellon2022flic}), in which 5 different data distribution groups swap different pairs of labels to introduce incongruence between clients' datasets.
-The Irish weather station dataset was sourced from the Irish metereological service \textit{Met Éiranne}~\cite{meteireann_climate_data} for a single year across 25 weather stations, using temperature, humidity, rain, and dewpoint as the input and prediction features.
+To evaluate \textit{Chisme}'s performance, we use two different use cases, namely, image recognition and weather prediction.
+As a representative of image recognition scenarios, we use the FEMNIST~\cite{caldas2018leaf} dataset which represents a real-world, distributed version of MNIST -- a standard handwritten digit dataset -- with a natural level of incongruence between clients' data distributions, where each client's dataset contains the samples of a different real-world client.
+To observe performance in extreme heterogeneity, we also include a modified MNIST dataset in which we introduce artificial heterogeneity among clients' data via \textit{label-swapping} (as done in other heterogeneity-focused FL experiments~\cite{sattler2020cfl, castellon2022flic}), in which 5 different data distribution groups swap different pairs of labels to induce incongruence between clients' datasets.
+To represent the sequential regression use case, we used the Irish weather station dataset which was sourced from the Irish meteorological service \textit{Met Éiranne}~\cite{meteireann_climate_data}, which contains entries for a single year across 25 weather stations, using temperature, humidity, rain, and dew-point as input and prediction features.
 In all scenarios, dataset sizes among clients vary.
 Number of clients ($|N|$), average sample count per client (\textsc{avg.}$|\mathcal{D}|$), model, number of communication rounds per client ($T$), and number of training epochs ($\beta$) are shown in Table~\ref{tab:exp_params}.
 Deep learning models (\textit{LeNet-5}~\cite{lecun1998gradient} and \textit{Seq2Seq}~\cite{xu2024multi}) were implemented in the PyTorch framework.
-Within each scenario and configuration, all tested paradigms exchange the same number of messages over the network to understand their effectiveness under identical communication budgets.
+Within each scenario and configuration, all paradigms have identical communication budgets, i.e., exchange the same number of messages over the network.
+We use a Watts-Strogatz model~\cite{watts1998collective} to represent real-world peer-to-peer network topologies.
+We configure two network parameters -- \textit{connectivity} and \textit{reliability}.
+Connectivity ($\mathcal{C}_N$) refers to how connected each node is to all other nodes, where $\mathcal{C}_N = 1$ denotes a fully connected network and $\mathcal{C}_N = 0$ denotes a minimally connected ring topology.
+Reliability ($\mathcal{R}_N$) refers to how reliable the connections between nodes are when communicating over them, where $\mathcal{R}_N = 1$ denotes no loss over the connections and $\mathcal{R}_N = 0$ denotes complete loss over the network.
+Clients were evaluated on their own dataset at every round, after training such that the model parameters could be fine-tuned locally after aggregation or merging.